benjaminyzg/react-portfolio/README.md

 Welcome to my GitHub profile!
 I'm a passionate developer, always eager to learn and build innovative solutions.
 I appreciate the innovate use of simple, clean, aesthetic design - to convey my individualism ideal in a minimalistic manner.

 Any resemblance and similiarities is purely coincidental and unintended.
+If you happen to see any similiarities or resemblance, it means that you're a good role model.

 ## ℹ️ Overview
 New to GitHub, and I'm trying to figure how to use this platform correctly and appropriate for both work and testing.
 I believe that this is a tools that is necessary, or basic requirement for a lot of technology companies, particularly in the software development space doing CI/CD development.
 Some of respository might be configured and inappropriately configured and implemented -> do let me know via email.